 There’s a reason that the facelift is one of the most sought-after plastic surgery procedures available.
 Our faces are the image we present to the world, and in many ways define how we are seen.
 As we get older, the face inevitably begins to suffer from the ravages of time, as wrinkles develop over once-smooth skin, and skin that used to be tight now hangs and sags.
 A facelift seeks to counteract these effects, resulting in a younger, brighter appearance for patients of any age.

-In addition to a traditional facelift, Dr. Nassif also has the expertise and considerable skill necessary to perform a deep plane lift, which is a variety of facelift that operates on an entirely different level of tissue than the older techniques.
+In addition to a traditional facelift in Beverly Hills, Dr. Nassif also has the expertise and considerable skill necessary to perform a deep plane lift, which is a variety of facelift that operates on an entirely different level of tissue than the older techniques.
 Because of the differences in how a deep plane lift is performed, not many doctors are qualified to successfully execute such a procedure.
 The results can lead to a more natural, vibrant you.

 Traditional SMAS Facelifts